jadallred/startup/README.md

 String manipulation: Regular expressions can be used to manipulate and transform strings of text, such as removing whitespace or converting text to uppercase.

 In summary, regular expressions are a powerful tool for text processing in JavaScript and are commonly used in web development, data processing, and other areas where text manipulation is required.

+The spread operator and rest parameter are important features in JavaScript that allow for more flexible and concise code.

+The spread operator (...) is used to spread the elements of an iterable (like an array or a string) into another iterable.
+This is useful when you want to combine two arrays, or when you want to pass the elements of an array as separate arguments to a function.
+By using the spread operator, you can avoid the need to manually loop through each element of an array and add it to a new array or pass each element individually as arguments to a function.

+The rest parameter is used to represent an indefinite number of arguments as an array.
+This is useful when you want to create a function that can take in any number of arguments, without having to specify them all in the function definition.
+By using the rest parameter, you can create more flexible and reusable functions that can accept a variable number of arguments.

+Both the spread operator and rest parameter are important because they can help make code more readable and maintainable.
+They also allow for more concise code, reducing the amount of boilerplate and repetition required.
+This can make it easier to write, understand, and modify code, which is especially important in larger and more complex applications.